rurikudo/portieris/portieris-operator/README.md

 ### Custom Resource: Portieris
 You can configure Portieris custom resource to define the configuration of Portieris.
 #### Configuration of Portieris
-+ `allowAdmissionSkip`: Allow an annotation to be used to skip the webhook
++ allowAdmissionSkip: Allow an annotation to be used to skip the webhook
-+ `IBMContainerService`: If not running on IBM Cloud Container Service set to false
++ IBMContainerService: If not running on IBM Cloud Container Service set to false
-+ `securityContextConstraints`: If you deploy portieris in local cluster(minikub/kind etc.), please set to `false`
++ securityContextConstraints: If you deploy portieris in local cluster(minikub/kind etc.), please set to `false`
-+ `useCertManager`: If using cert-manager to handle secrets, please set to true
++ useCertManager: If using cert-manager to handle secrets, please set to true
-+ `skipSecretCreation`: If managing portieris-certs secret externally, please set to true
++ skipSecretCreation: If managing portieris-certs secret externally, please set to true
 ```
 apiVersion: apis.portieris.io/v1alpha1
 kind: Portieris